Living In Belize

 1. What is it like living in Belize?

 While you can find very modern subdivisions and highly populated tourist areas, most villages are like stepping back in time 50+ years.
 Most of the roads are gravel, the pace is slow, the weather is magnificent and the country is beautiful.
 It’s nickname of “the jewel” is certainly justified.
 The population is diversified and is a wonderful opportunity to meet people from all over the world.
-There are 12 Mennonite Farming communities throughout the Country that grow most of the food that we enjoy and export.
+There are a few dozen Mennonite Farming communities throughout the country that grow most of the food that we enjoy and export.

 We are including a portion of a recently published article.
 View the entire article at: